jpwahle/cs-insights-crawler/README.md

 We group issues using a task list in another issue that has the `Epic` label.
 These issues are larger components that need to be developed.
 Each issue with the `Epic` label has a task list with each element of the task list being a issue (e.g., this one [#47](https://github.com/ag-gipp/NLPLand/issues/47)).
 Whenever a pull request with the above convention gets merged, the corresponding issue gets closed, and the task in the Epic gets checked.

+To indicate whether the PR is a patch, minor, or major update, please use #patch, #minor, #major in the last commit message of the PR and in the PR description.
+See [here](https://github.com/anothrNick/github-tag-action) for more information.

+To build changelogs, each pull-request needs one of the labels "fix", "feature", or "test".
+See [here](https://github.com/mikepenz/release-changelog-builder-action) for more information.

 `PATH_DATASET` is the path to the `.txt` file of the [NLP Scholar dataset](http://saifmohammad.com/WebPages/nlpscholar.html).